Kim Carpenter: Early life

 Carpenter was born in Newcastle, New South Wales in 1950.
 He moved to Sydney as a teenager to train as a painter.
 He studied production at the National Institute of Dramatic Art in 1968 and 1969.
 He also studied at Motley Theatre Design Course in London in 1971.

 Biography

 During the 1970s, Carpenter designed for the Melbourne Theatre Company and Sydney's Nimrod Theatre Company.
-He was, for a short period, co-Artistic Director of Nimrod in the early 1980s.
+He was, for a short period, co-Artistic Director of Nimrod along with John Bell and Neil Armfield in the early 1980s.

 In 1988, Carpenter established Theatre of Image as Sydney's first visual theatre company.
 Theatre of Image has developed into a leading Australian theatre company for children and families, with its productions having a distinctive visual style.
 In September 2019 he announced the closure of the company.

 His work includes The Book of Everything which he created with Neil Armfield for Theatre of Image and Belvoir.
 The production toured Australia and played a season in New York at the New Victory Theater.